railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_workflow.rst

 .. image::  images/sales_workflow_spec.png
    :align: center

-*Definition of the workflow for a sales order*
+*Definition of the workflow for a sales order.*

 You can also configure the workflows by adding new activities and transitions between activities or by modifying the conditions that control the existing transitions.